craigmcmeechan/antiSocial/README-pushfeeds.md

 * Michael's friend Alan has been granted access to ['public','friends','family']
 * All posts have a setting to indicate which audiences are allowed to see them.
 A post marked with audience "family" would be seen by all Friend connections that are members of the "family" audience

-#### NewsFeed
+#### NewsFeedItem
 Watched by the users web browsers.
-Servers watching for `PushNewsFeedItem` updates create `NewsFeed` rows when they see items that would be of interest to the user wo that the UI can update the activity feed in real-time.
+Servers watching for `PushNewsFeedItem` updates create `NewsFeedItem` rows when they see items that would be of interest to the user wo that the UI can update the activity feed in real-time.

 * "Michael created a new post"
 * "Michael liked a post by me"